domdere/bolton/README.md

 If you wish to build the benchmarks.

-The project must be "configured" at least once everytime `hank.cabal` changes, this can be done with:
+The project must be "configured" at least once everytime `bolton.cabal` changes, this can be done with:

     cabal configure